 Last October, a Canadian teenager named Amanda Todd took her own life at her home in Port Coquitlam, British Columbia.
-Five weeks before committing suicide, Amanda posted a video to YouTube detailing years of harassment she’d undergone after being coaxed into flashing an anonymous guy via webcam.
+Five weeks before committing suicide, Amanda posted a video to YouTube detailing years of harassment she’d undergone after being coaxed to flash an anonymous guy via webcam.
 In the video, she describes how this man continually blackmailed her into performing live-streamed strip shows.
 He used the topless images he had of Amanda as leverage, threatening to send them to her friends and family if she didn’t comply.

 Amanda’s death was widely covered in the mainstream media, with most reporters and law-enforcement officials using the term “cyberbullying” to describe its cause.
 But this blanket term fails to adequately describe what was a complicated case of sexual extortion and abusive humiliation perpetrated by a blackmailer with a penchant for naked underage girls.
 Even worse, it was not an isolated incident.
-The most despicable corners of the internet house a byzantine network devoted to sharing screen-captured images of naked – and often underage – girls.
-And quite a few of these individuals get off on manipulating, blackmailing and shaming the young women they encounter.
+The most despicable corners of the internet house a byzantine network devoted to sharing screen-captured images of naked—and often underage—girls.
+And quite a few of these individuals get off on manipulating, blackmailing, and shaming the young women they encounter.

 On the surface, there are the mainstream and highly popular public video-chat sites like blogTV and Stickam, designed to provide an audience for anyone with a webcam and an internet connection.
-If you’re a Yankees fan, you can jump on blogTV to discuss the latest game; if you’re a paedophile, you can lurk around and wait for young girls to sign on.
+If you’re a Yankees fan, you can jump on blogTV to discuss the latest game; if you’re a pedophile, you can lurk around and wait for young girls to sign on.
 At any given time on the site, it’s not unusual to find five or six underage females publicly chatting with an audience of up to 100 people each.

 As mentioned above, this operation is a group effort, and a huge part of it revolves around sharing screencaps taken during these public webcam sessions.
 At the moment, the most popular medium for distributing these images is a message board called AnonIB, or Anonymous Image Board.
-On AnonIB, screencaps are categorised into subforums that correspond with various webcam chat sites.
-There are also subforums for different states and Canadian provinces, allowing these paedophiles to maintain an accurate filing system for their images and keep track of where in the world the girls live, as well as where they tend to hang out on the internet.
+On AnonIB, screencaps are categorized into subforums that correspond with various webcam chat sites.
+There are also subforums for different states and Canadian provinces, allowing these pedophiles to maintain an accurate filing system for their images and keep track of where in the world the girls live, as well as where they tend to hang out on the internet.

 On these forums, predators post their personal screencaps and ask the community whether any other images of the girl in question exist.
-Usually – if they don’t already possess nude screencaps of the girl – they will also ask whether anyone has been successful in obtaining some from a previous webcam session.
+Usually—if they don’t already possess nude screencaps of the girl—they will also ask whether anyone has been successful in obtaining some from a previous webcam session.
 Often, they discuss or argue over whether a specific girl is likely to masturbate on camera.
 It’s a public market where images of naked minors are swapped like trading cards.

 There is even a subforum for blackmail on AnonIB.
 It has been “hidden” since Amanda’s suicide, only accessible to those who knew its URL beforehand.
 Judging by the limited number of posts on the blackmail board, it’s fair to say that the majority of cappers are not outspoken blackmailers.
 Those who are, however, use the board like a grotesque Craigslist.
 When a user acquires an image of a girl he’d like to see more of, he will post this picture and then scout the forum for the blackmailer best suited for the job.
 In one post, a desperate user vented his displeasure: “Why are all blackmailers so fucking unreliable?
-I’ve used at least six different blackmailers now… And every fucking single one has ended up standing me up… Ignoring my mails, and not giving me my share of the deal… I have at least ten fresh girls ready for blackmail, with Facebook, pictures, etc. But I can’t find a reliable blackmailer.”
+I’ve used at least 6 different blackmailers now… And every fucking single one has ended up standing me up… Ignoring my mails, and not giving me my share of the deal… I have at least 10 fresh girls ready for blackmail, with facebook, pictures, etc. But I can’t find a reliable blackmailer.”

 If you dig around enough, there is also a mention of Amanda on the blackmail board.
 A commenter who was upset about her suicide berated the other users.
 “Hope none of you know this girl because of this site,” he wrote.
 “She killer [sic] herself last night because she had someone black mailing her for naked picture, exactly what all your low pieces of shit are doing on here, think about what you do from here on out you fucking jokes go get some real win don’t force it.”

 Another particularly creepy thread on the blackmail board was from a guy who worked at a hotel and doubled as their de facto computer technician.
-He bragged about installing surveillance software on the hotel’s computers so that he could gather personal information on “hot coworkers and guests”, giving him the ammo he needed to blackmail them into sending naked pictures.
+He bragged about installing surveillance software on the hotel’s computers so that he could gather personal information on “hot coworkers and guests,” giving him the ammo he needed to blackmail them into sending naked pictures.